 The Memorandum of Agreement can be found here.

 The work is not yet complete.
-The District stands committed to working to resolve this issue and will continue to update this webpage with new information when it is available.
+The District stands committed to working to resolve this issue and is currently working through the Watershed Plan process with NRCS.